Stackclash/5e-vault/4. World Almanac/NPCs/Vladimir Horngaard.md

     \ deals an extra dice: 4d6|avg (4d6) slashing damage with this weapon."
   "name": "Greatsword +2"
 - "desc": "Vladimir can target Strahd within 30 feet provided he can see Strahd.
 Strahd\
     \ must make a DC 15 Wisdom saving throw.
-One a failure, Strahd is paralyzed until\
+One a failure, Strahd is [[/5.
+Mechanics/Rules/Conditions.md#paralyzed|paralyzed]]\
-    \ Vladimir deals damage to him, or until the end of Vladimir's next turn.
-When\
+    \ until Vladimir deals damage to him, or until the end of Vladimir's next turn.\
-    \ the paralysis ends, Strahd is frightened of Vladimir for 1 minute.
-Strahd can\
+    \ When the paralysis ends, Strahd is [[/5.
+Mechanics/Rules/Conditions.md#frightened|frightened]]\
-    \ repeat the saving throw at the end of each of his turns, with disadvantage if\
+    \ of Vladimir for 1 minute.
+Strahd can repeat the saving throw at the end of each\
-    \ he can see Vladimir, ending the frightened condition on itself on a success."
+    \ of his turns, with disadvantage if he can see Vladimir, ending the [[/5.
+Mechanics/Rules/Conditions.md#frightened|frightened]]\
+    \ condition on itself on a success."
   "name": "Vengeful Glare"
 "source":
 - "CoS"
 "image": "4.
-World Almanac/NPCs/token/vladimir-horngaard.png"
+World Almanac/NPCs/token/vladimir-horngaard-cos.webp"
 ```
 ^statblock